 In most cases an experienced attorney will not allow you to talk to the “protectors” (Child Protective Services, child advocacy prosecutor, child advocacy center caseworker, family advocacy prosecutor, family advocacy center caseworker, investigator, police detective, or victim’s advocate) or give a statement.
 The attorney knows whatever you say will be used against you.

 Do Not Try to Reason with the “Protectors”

 The violation of these rules by unaware family members is commonplace.
 A family desiring to put the incident behind them believes sanity will intervene at some point, and decide to contact the police and prosecution.
 The alleged victim and suspect will give written and videotaped statements.
 In addition, they will talk on the phone or offices of detectives and prosecutors without knowing they are being recorded.

 The protectors are not interested in conducting a fair and thorough investigation.
 The accused and alleged victim who walk into a family advocacy center without an experienced attorney to “tell their side of things” or “clear this all up” is doing exactly what the authorities want.
 The protectors know what they are doing.
 At this meeting they will obtain real or implied admissions and circumstances presenting opportunity for battering coming from the accused’s own mouth.

 An attorney can place you in a position so that you are “cooperating” with the investigation without incriminating yourself.
 The attorney can assist you in making the decision of whether to meet with the authorities.
 In most situations, the attorney knows the charge decision has already been made and that a meeting will not change the forthcoming prosecution.

-Even if you have violated these rules, contact the Law Firm of Stuckle & Ferguson immediately to protect yourself and your family!
+Even if you have violated these rules, contact the law firm of Stuckle & Associates PLLC immediately to protect yourself and your family!